AmonDestroyer/haunted-jaunt/README.md

 ## Description
 This project goes through the
 [John Lemon's Haunted Jaunt](https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner) tutorial on Unity Learn.
+Additionally there are other topics that need/want to be completed and are added in the Additions section.

-## Sections
+## Tutorial Completions
 Below are section of the John Lemon's Tutorial.

 | Section | Completed |